CesiumGS/cesium-unreal/Documentation/performance-profiling-setup-test.md

 We need an area of code to execute repeatedly, with as many variables locked down as possible.

-In this example, we will use our Cesium performance tests.

 ### Set up Unreal
 1) Open Unreal Editor (UnrealEditor.exe)